nsrau/azure-docs.it-it/articles/data-explorer/ingest-data-kafka.md

 ---
 title: Inserire dati da Kafka in Esplora dati di Azure
-description: In questo articolo descrive come inserire (caricare) i dati in Esplora dati di Azure da Kafka.
+description: In this article, you learn how to ingest (load) data into Azure Data Explorer from Kafka.
 author: orspod
 ms.author: orspodek
 ms.reviewer: mblythe